uprtcl/js-uprtcl/docs/guide/06-architecture.md

 By default, changes are applied only at the top level client (the OnMemory client), and thus they are applied very fast.

-If we want to apply this changes to the lower levels, (the local muatation client and the local remote) we need to manually call the flush function.
+If we want to apply this changes to the lower levels, (the local mutation client and the local remote) we need to manually call the flush function.

 ```ts
 await this.evees.createEvee({ object: { text } });
 await this.evees.flush();
 ```

 After calling flush, the note will be stored in the LocalEveesRemote.
-If the remote were an external remote, say a web server, the perspective would be created in the server only after calling flush.
+If the remotes were an external remote, say a web server, the perspective would be created in the server only after calling flush.

 Updating and deleting are equivalent to creating a perspective.
 Here are the code snippets used in the example app: